zxcvbn-ts/zxcvbn/docs/guide/matcher/README.md

 ```
 The found token starts at character 5 and ends at character 16.

-The scoring function will get the array of matches that you returned in the matching function so if you need any additional data to calculate your scoring feel free to add it to the matching object.
+The scoring function takes the array of matches that you returned in the matching function as input and should return a guess count, which represents how many guesses an attacker would need to make to correctly guess the password.
+The guess count should be based on the strength of the password and the matches found.
-The scoring function should return a guess count which seems appropriate for you.
-The guess count means how often an attacker would need to get the password.
+If you need any additional data to calculate your scoring, feel free to add it to the Match object in the matching function.

-The feedback function is used to give the user feedback about the found token of your matcher.
-It can have a warning and multiple suggestions.
+The feedback function takes a single Match object as input and should return a Feedback object that provides feedback to the user about the match.
+The Feedback object can have a warning and multiple suggestions.

 ## Matcher libraries

-There are different matcher libraries that can extend the core matchers
+There are different matcher libraries that can extend the core matchers.
+One such library is:

 ### @zxcvbn-ts/matcher-pwned
-The pwned matcher is an async matcher that will make a k-anonymity password request to the [have i been pwned](https://haveibeenpwned.com/) api.
+The pwned matcher is an async matcher that makes a k-anonymity password request to the [have i been pwned](https://haveibeenpwned.com/) API to check if the password has been exposed in a data breach.

-If you bind zxcvbn-ts to your input field and execute the function on every new character typed, be sure to use the provided debounce function.
+If you bind zxcvbn-ts to your input field and execute the function on every new character typed, be sure to use the provided debounce function to avoid making too many API requests.